Ikemura-kei/RM2021-Tutorial/3_and_4_Hardware_FreeRTOS/instructions.md

 ### Online
 > Note: even if you are in HK, you can choose to be online, we are not forcing you to be offline student.

-1. Push your code to the same repository that you have pushed your previous assignment to.
+1. Push your code to the same repository that you have pushed your previous assignment to (Create a directory called `3&4_microcontroller_FreeRTOS`).
 2. Notify us if you want to run your code (i.e. request for a test), so that we can download your code and prepare beforehand. __MAKE SURE YOU CAN COMPILE YOUR CODE FIRST__.
 3. Join any zoom session starting __FROM THE NEXT DAY__ you requested a test.
 The time-slot for [zoom sessions](#online-test-session) are at the bottom most of this document
 4. We will demonstrate your code running and see if it can actually control a servo motor, __IF YES__, then you are done. __IF NO__, we will give you hint where you did wrong and you need to figure out the bug and fix it (which means you need to request another test later).